Equanox/gotron/README.md

 where ${os} is one out of (linux|mac|win).

-Apllication will be created in ./dist/${os}/
+Apllication will be created in ./dist/${os}/ with an executable named **gotron** inside this directory.

-Execute

-    ./gotron

-or (windows)

-    gotron.exe

-to run the application.
+Run this executable to start the application.

 ### Cross Platfrom Compilation